-When I was 10, my father’s cousin (more like an uncle to me, as they’d been brought up in the same house in Glasgow) became engaged to an English girl, a bold deed previously unheard of within our family.
+When I was 10, my father’s cousin (more like an uncle to me, as they’d both been brought up by my grandmother in Glasgow) became engaged to an English girl, a bold deed previously unheard of within our family.
 The wedding was to take place in Hemel Hempstead on 31 July 1965.

 As it was quite a drive down from the Wirral my parents decided to build their summer holiday around it, taking the opportunity to see the sights of London and return via the fleshpots of Malvern.
 I kept a diary for that fortnight as I was obliged to write a “what I did in the holidays” composition for school.